 Minimizing Damage From Flooding

-Disaster strikes sometimes when we are not prepared, but if you’re lucky you can minimize the damage from the disaster.
+Flooding strikes sometimes when we are not prepared, but if you’re lucky you can minimize the damage from the flooding.
 Here are a few tips to help save you money and protect your property:

 1. Identify the problem:

 When you notice your home might be having a flooding problem, the first step is to see if the source of your flood is something you can stop.
 Is the flooding coming from your plumbing?
 Answers to these questions can help with step 2.

 When your pipes are leaking or some other plumbing is causing your flooding, then shut off the water.
 If it is an external source, utilize sandbags to prevent more water from entering, and make sure all the potential drainage points (like gutters) are free and clear of debris.

 3. Protect Belongings